 Dedicated servers and colo machines will be billed based on the 95th Percentile.

 The e-mail facilities we provide are intended to allow you to provide a professional presence for you or your customers’ domains, they are not to be used to provide a general-purpose e-mail service like hotmail.

 SPAM is unsolicited e-mail which is sent to individuals, usually thousands at a time.
 It is also the practice of posting inappropriate material to one or more Usenet newsgroups.
-These activities are harmful not only to the individuals receiving the messages but also to Carpe Diem-IT.
+These activities are harmful not only to the individuals receiving the messages but also to Asset ICT.
 It can overload our equipment and disrupt service to our clients.
 Because of this, SPAM is strictly prohibited.
 You may neither use SPAM to publicize a site that we host, nor may you use our servers to send SPAM.

 Users of our service should follow Netiquette at all times.
 We provide e-mail services as part of the package of services.
 You must not send via e-mail any item which it is illegal to send or possess and you must not send Copyright material or Intellectual Property via e-mail unless you have permission to do so.

 If spamming attacks or mail bombs are perpetrated and it is considered necessary, in the sole opinion of Asset ICT, then a public announcement will be made and this will include the disclosure of the SENDER’s identity.
 Accounts of spammers on our network will be terminated.